 Reckless and careless or negligent driving compared

 One of the reasons why reckless driving is not regarded so seriously, is that it is often confused with the term ‘careless driving.’
 In some states there are two separate offenses, careless driving and reckless driving, whereas in others the term ‘careless driving’ is used colloquially but is not an actual traffic offense, even if there is a reckless driving offense.
 Basically, the difference between ‘careless’ and ‘reckless’ driving is that reckless driving involves an intention to take risks with the knowledge that it could lead to an accident and endanger people’s lives.
 A careless driver does not set out deliberately to drive dangerously.
 In Alaska, the equivalent of careless driving as an infraction rather than a crime is the traffic offense called ‘negligent driving.’
+A charge of reckless driving could also increase your insurance costs – because you may be required to SR-22 certificate.
+It’s important to check the sr-22 cost in advance of taking out a policy if you are convicted.

 There is quite a gray area between negligent, or careless, driving and reckless driving and it is possible that you could be arrested on a reckless driving charge when realistically your driving was negligent, not reckless.
 The difference in interpretation may be due to the subjective opinion of a single police officer, yet the penalties are substantially different.